A Hit Korean Fried Chicken Stall From Baltimore Is Coming to D.C.

 The Chicken Lab’s starring stir-fried creation, joined by chewy fried rice cakes, onions, and peppers, gets topped with scallions, sesame seeds, and peanuts with a side of pickled radish.
 Double-fried Korean chicken can also be found locally at chains (Bonchon) and independent stalwarts like Choong Hwa Won in Annandale, Virginia.

-At Charm City’s Chicken Lab, Wi’s fields about 60 to 80 gangjeong orders on a typical Saturday and that number doubles during a home Ravens or Orioles game day.
+At Charm City’s Chicken Lab, Wi says he fields about 60 to 80 gangjeong orders on a typical Saturday and that number doubles during a home Ravens or Orioles game day.

 The Chicken Lab will soon activate Bryant Street NE’s incoming food hall called The Bevy.
 The 12,400-square-foot Edgewood project, set to debut next to Alamo Drafthouse in late summer 2023, has room for nine food and beverage stalls (670 Rhode Island Avenue NE).
 The Chicken Lab is the first known opening vendor so far.
 The couple is also scouring parts of Maryland and Virginia for additional sites.

-Wi flourished behind the line at Kong Pocha, his cousins’ Korean sit-down restaurant in Baltimore, before breaking out with a nostalgic stall to call his own.
+Wi flourished behind the line at Kong Pocha, his cousins’ Korean sit-down restaurant in Baltimore, before breaking out with a nostalgic, laser-focused chicken stall.

 Kimchi also makes several appearances, atop cheese fries and in stir-fried rice with a fried egg on top.
 The menu will soon grow with more vegetarian selections and dessert drops like Korea’s beloved bingsu (shaved ice with sweet toppings).

-Hours are Tuesday to Saturday, 11 a.m. to 8 p.m. and Sunday from 11 a.m. to 7 p.m.
-Online ordering, in-store pickup and local delivery are all available.
+Hours are Tuesday to Saturday, 11 a.m. to 8 p.m., and Sundays until 7 p.m.
+Online ordering, in-store pickup and local delivery are available.

 —Tierney Plumb contributed to this report